Norway

 We also inform about Biology-OL through Social media and emails directly to biology-teachers.

-The Department of Biosciences, University of Oslo, is the main organizer of NBO.
+The Department of Biosciences at University of Oslo, is the main organizer of NBO.
 NBO consists of three rounds arranged on different dates through the school year.
 The third and final round is held at the Department of Biosciences at the University of Oslo.

 Dates: